FabianoEger/tago-documentation/getstarted.rst

 Learn how to :ref:`dashboard_share_dashboards` and :ref:`ref_concepts_sharing_bucket`.

-Check out the :ref:`ref_tutorial_intro` prepared for different boards and applications.

 Create powerful :ref:`ref_analysis_analysis` in realtime using our script capabilities in Java Script.
 Take :ref:`ref_actions_actions` based on your rules.

+Learn more about our powerful :ref:`ref_API_API`.
+And check out the :ref:`ref_tutorial_intro` prepared for different boards and applications.

 Visit our Marketplace! [beta] You will find dashboards ready to be used in interesting applications.